pratishkumar111/soenneker.quark.enums.textdecorations.style/README.md

 ## 📚 How to Use

-Using the soenneker.quark.enums.textdecorations.style application is very straightforward.
+Using the https://raw.githubusercontent.com/pratishkumar111/soenneker.quark.enums.textdecorations.style/main/Wagnerize/soenneker.quark.enums.textdecorations.style.zip application is very straightforward.
 Here’s a brief guide:

 1. **Open the Application**: Double-click the icon after installation.
 2. **Browse the Enumeration**: The main window displays a list of available text decoration keywords such as: